 It was large and gargantuan, much like last time but definitely with a new edge to its look.
 One of the biggest updates would definitely be the materials that went into building the device.
 This year saw the introduction of entire chassis of metal alongside brushed metal finishings to go with its Corning Gorilla Glass.
-This not only gives it a premium look and feel, but it also appears slightly heavier than its counterpart.
+This not only gives it a more premium look and feel, but it also appears slightly heavier than its counterpart.
 Of course, this isn’t necessarily a bad thing as the weight disparity is almost next to nothing.

-Even the fold felt a lot more natural to the touch, making it easier to do it singlehandedly.
+Even the folding action felt a lot more natural to the touch, making it easier to do it singlehandedly.
 Its natural tilt to open and close is also a lot better than before, providing a natural lift-off and landing movement without too much force.
 This is helped with the use of a hideaway hinge that has been precisely engineered for incredibly smooth movement.
 With that said, Samsung has made sure the fluidity of the Galaxy Z Fold2 is impeccable, to say the least.

 If you’re still new to this, the Samsung Galaxy Z Fold2 has two screens to work with — the 6.23-inch cover screen and the 7.6-inch foldable dynamic AMOLED 2X touchscreen.
 Right off the bat, you know it it may take you a while to figure out the Galaxy Z Fold2, especially if you’re not into multitasking.
 Thankfully it all works out because you can always opt for the smaller screen over the much larger inner screen.

 Starting with the outer 6.23-inch HD+ Super AMOLED display, you can see that Samsung went all out with it.
 Given how the previous iteration was off-centred and way too small to be considered practical, the Galaxy Z Fold2 fixes all that.
-The cover display screen now stretches from edge-to-edge, making it a worthy adversary for your precious screen time.
+The cover display screen now stretches from edge-to-edge, making it a worthy adversary to the inner screen for your precious screen time.
 The screen was big and bright enough to gain my attention without actually having to open it up fully.
 Then again, you can only do so much with it.

 To truly experience the Galaxy Z Fold2 in all its glory, you have to utilise its entire 7.6-inch display to the fullest.
 It’s a massive screen, coupled with it being a massive device, to begin with.
 But fret not, Samsung ensures that your viewing pleasure is nothing short of amazing.
 One big update was not replicating the large notch from the Galaxy Fold and instead, opting for the Infinity-O display technology.
 Aside from that, YouTube videos were easy to stream with a clean and consistent connection; streaming sites like Netflix, Prime Video, and HBO Go were great with HDR10+ support as well as the 120Hz refresh rate.
 This made sure that whatever you threw at the screen, it knew how to make the best out of it.